 The Finance Committee continued to have oversight of the management of assets, services and contracts.
-The Committee is responsible for managing the Council's finances and is pleased that all audit reports have been favourable. received During the year, improved budgetary control processes have been introduced which provide more accurate information on a more regular basis.
-Controls on payments been implemented have and investments have been reviewed to minimise risk and secure better returns.
-The Committee has overseen a process that has set next year's budget, which incorporates £35,000 of new developments of benefit to the community, local with а 1.7% increase in Council Tax, in line with inflation.
+The Committee is responsible managing the Council's finances and is pleased that all audit reports received have been favourable.
+During the year, improved budgetary control processes have been introduced which provide more accurate information on a more regular basis.
+Controls on payments implemented been investments have been reviewed to minimise risk and secure better returns.
+The Committee has overseen a process that has set next year's budget, which incorporates £35,000 of new developments of benefit to the community, with local а 1.7% increase in Council Tax, in line with inflation.